-6 Subordinated Tier 2 Notes - Variation following a Capital Disqualification Event
+6 Subordinated Tier 2 Notes - Substitution or variation following a Capital Disqualification Event

-In the case of Subordinated Tier 2 Notes the Issuer has the option to specify in the Final Terms that a Capital Disqualification Event Variation is applicable.
-Where such Capital Disqualification Event Variation is specified in the Final Terms as being applicable and the Issuer has satisfied the Agent that a Capital Disqualification Event (as defined in Condition 4(c) (Redemption of Subordinated Tier 2 Notes following the occurrence of a Capital Disqualification Event)) has occurred and is continuing, then the Issuer may, subject to the other provisions of this Condition 6 (without any requirement for the consent or approval of the Noteholders (subject to the notice requirements below)) vary the terms of all (but not some only) of the Subordinated Tier 2 Notes so that they remain or, as appropriate, become, Qualifying Securities.
+In the case of Subordinated Tier 2 Notes in relation to which "Capital Disqualification Event Variation" is specified as applicable in the Final Terms, then, following a Capital Disqualification Event (as defined in Condition 4(c) (Redemption of Subordinated Tier 2 Notes following the occurrence of a Capital Disqualification Event)) which is continuing, the Issuer may, subject to the other provisions of this Condition 6 (without any requirement for the consent or approval of the Noteholders (subject to the notice requirements below)) substitute or vary the terms of all (but not some only) of the Subordinated Tier 2 Notes so that they remain or, as appropriate, become, Qualifying Securities.

-In connection with any variation in accordance with this Condition 6, the Issuer shall comply with the rules of any stock exchange on which such Notes are for the time being listed or admitted to trading.
+In connection with any substitution or variation in accordance with this Condition 6, the Issuer shall comply with the rules of any stock exchange on which such Notes are for the time being listed or admitted to trading.

-Any variation in accordance with this Condition 6 is subject to the Issuer (i) obtaining the permission therefor from the Relevant Regulator, provided that at the relevant time such permission is required to be given; and (ii) giving not less than 30 nor more than 60 calendar days' notice to the Noteholders (which notice shall be irrevocable),in accordance with Condition 13 (Notices), which notice shall be irrevocable.
-Any such notice shall specify the relevant details of the manner in which such variation shall take effect and where the holders can inspect or obtain copies of the new terms and conditions of the Subordinated Tier 2 Notes.
+Any substitution or variation in accordance with this Condition 6 is subject to (i) compliance with the Applicable Banking Regulations, (ii) the Issuer obtaining the permission therefor from the Relevant Regulator, provided that at the relevant time such permission is required to be given; and (iii) the Issuer giving not less than 15 nor more than 45 calendar days' notice to the Noteholders (which notice shall be irrevocable),in accordance with Condition 13 (Notices), which notice shall be irrevocable.
+Any such notice shall specify the relevant details of the manner in which such variation shall take effect and where the holders can inspect or obtain copies of the new terms and conditions of the relevant Series of Subordinated Tier 2 Notes.

-Any variation in accordance with this Condition 6 does not otherwise give the Issuer an option to redeem the relevant Notes under the Conditions.
+Any substitution or variation in accordance with this Condition 6 does not otherwise give the Issuer an option to redeem the relevant Notes under the Conditions.